prembioinfo/Metagenomics-A/README.md

 ## Ppt For Introduction:

 Click here to view the Powerpoint Presentation > [Presentation](https://github.com/prembioinfo/Metagenomics-A/blob/main/Metagenomics%20Group%20A.ppt)
+Click on view raw > To Watch The Presentation

 + **Objective of the work:**
   * Perform Quality control on your reads